 • Nearest Major Airport: Albuquerque International Sunport

-• Average Temperatures: 66°F // 36°F
+• Average Temperature: 66°F // 36°F

-3. Ozark Mountains, Arkansas
+3. Ozark Mountains, AR

-The Ozark Mountain region includes notable towns like Eureka Springs, Bentonville, Fayetteville, and Branson, but for nature enthusiasts, it’s recommended to venture away from the urban areas and immerse yourself in some of the finest scenery this region has to offer with spots like Jasper and Ponca.
+The Ozark Mountain region includes notable towns like Eureka Springs, Bentonville, Fayetteville, and Branson, but for nature enthusiasts, it’s recommended to venture away from the urban areas and immerse yourself in some of the finest scenery this region has to offer, with spots like Jasper and Ponca.

 A rocky cliff overlooking gorgeous green red, orange, and yellow trees and fall foliage in the Ozark Mountains.

-Photo: Devon of Say Yes to the Trip
+Photo Courtesy of Devon of Say Yes to the Trip

 • Nearest Major Airport: Northwest Arkansas National Airport or Bill and Hillary Clinton National Airport

-• Average Temperatures: 72°F // 49°F
+• Average Temperature: 72°F // 49°F

-4. Leavenworth, Washington
+4. Leavenworth, WA

-Leavenworth, Washington, is easily one of the best places to visit in the USA in October.
+Leavenworth is easily one of the best places to visit in the USA in October.
 This charming Bavarian-themed village in the Cascade Mountains is one of the best day trips from Seattle — and any local will tell you that Leavenworth in the fall is simply magical!

 Mountains and a white and brown building at the end of a river in Leavenworth, Washington, framed by yellow and green trees in October.